neerazz/TriArchitect-Agent/resources/paper/main.md

 ## 6. Evaluation

-We evaluate TriArchitect against 2025 State-of-the-Art models and tools to answer three Research Questions (RQs):
+I evaluate TriArchitect against 2025 State-of-the-Art models and tools to answer three Research Questions (RQs):
 *   **RQ1 (Effectiveness):** How does TriArchitect compare to raw GPT-5 and Claude Opus?
 *   **RQ2 (Utility):** Does it solve problems that OpenRewrite cannot?
 *   **RQ3 (Robustness):** Does the TMG actually reduce hallucinations?